TanStack/query/docs/src/pages/community/tkdodos-blog.md

 ## [#8: Effective React Query Keys](https://tkdodo.eu/blog/effective-react-query-keys)

 > Most examples just use a simple String or Array Query Key, but how do you organize your keys effectively once your app grows past a todo list?
-This articles shows you how co-location and Query Key Factories can make your life easier.
+This article shows how co-location and Query Key Factories can make life easier.
 [Read more...](https://tkdodo.eu/blog/effective-react-query-keys)

 ## [#9: Placeholder and Initial Data in React Query](https://tkdodo.eu/blog/placeholder-and-initial-data-in-react-query)

-> Placeholder and Initial Data are two similar yet different concepts for synchronously showing data instead of a loading spinner to improve the ux of our application.
-This blog post compares the two and outlines scenarios where each one shines.
+> Placeholder and Initial Data are two similar yet different concepts for synchronously showing data instead of a loading spinner to improve an application's UX.
+This blog post compares the two and outlines the scenarios where each one shines.
 [Read more...](https://tkdodo.eu/blog/placeholder-and-initial-data-in-react-query)

 ## [#10: React Query as a State Manager](https://tkdodo.eu/blog/react-query-as-a-state-manager)